SumiSastri/dev-blogs/docs/local-environment/part3-tooling-checklist.md

 2. Familiarise yourself with computer shells and install Bash or Zish and customise them to suit your needs.

-You can check h[ow to switch between bash and zish] (https://sumisastri.github.io/dev-blogs/local-environment/part4-computer-shells/) in this section.
+You can check [how to switch between bash and zish](https://sumisastri.github.io/dev-blogs/local-environment/part4-computer-shells/) in this section.

 Once you have familiarised yourself with your computer shell and your terminal you can install a version control system.

-3. Install a code editor or IDE (integrated development environment) - Atom, Visual Studio Code, Sublime Text (See section on clean code for [a quick guide to code editors and IDEs](https://sumisastri.github.io/dev-blogs/clean-code/part2-code-editors-and-how-to-setup-eslint/)
+3. Install a code editor or IDE (integrated development environment) - Atom, Visual Studio Code, Sublime Text.
+See the section on clean code for [a quick guide to code editors and IDEs](https://sumisastri.github.io/dev-blogs/clean-code/part2-code-editors-and-how-to-setup-eslint/)

 This will help you write HTML (Hyper Text Markup Language), CSS (Cascading Style Sheets), JavaScript and get started on learning the fundamentals of web development.

 For Java and Python developers IntelliJ is considered a better IDE.

 4. Git, the main version control system used by developers, should be preinstalled on both Mac and Windows.
 The set up requires secure hash keys and requires you to have a basic knowledge of how to set up your local environment, be comfortable with using the terminal and computer shells.
-Once you are confident in your terminal run ```git --version``` to check if it is pre-installed.
+Once you are confident in your terminal run `git --version` to check if it is pre-installed.

-Then proceed to the section [how GitHub works as a version control system](https://sumisastri.github.io/dev-blogs/version-control-systems/) and to set up a Git, GitHub and set up your first GitHub repository to store versions of your code.
+Then proceed to the section [how GitHub works as a version control system](https://sumisastri.github.io/dev-blogs/version-control-GH/) and to set up a Git, GitHub and set up your first GitHub repository to store versions of your code.

 ## Useful apps and GUIs